pygame-community/pygame-ce/docs/reST/ref/display.rst

    .. versionadded:: 2.0.0 ``SCALED``, ``SHOWN`` and ``HIDDEN``

+   When requesting fullscreen display modes, sometimes an exact match for the requested size cannot be made.
+In these situations pygame will select the closest compatible match.
+The returned surface will still always match the requested size.

+   On high resolution displays(4k, 1080p) and tiny graphics games (640x480) show up very small so that they are unplayable.
+SCALED scales up the window for you.
+The game thinks it's a 640x480 window, but really it can be bigger.
+   Mouse events are scaled for you, so your game doesn't need to do it.
+Note that SCALED is considered an experimental API and may change in future releases.

+   The ``depth`` argument represents the number of bits to use for color.
+It is usually best to not pass the depth argument.
+It will default to the best and fastest color depth for the system.
+If your game requires a specific color format you can control the depth with this argument.
+Pygame will emulate an unavailable color depth which can be slow.

+   The ``display`` argument represents the display index.
+   The display index ``0`` means the default display is used.
+If no display index argument is provided, the default display can be overridden with an environment variable.

+   .. versionadded:: 1.9.5 ``display``

+   The ``vsync`` argument controls the on/off of the vsync.
    By setting the ``vsync`` parameter to ``1``, it is possible to get a display with vertical sync, but you are not guaranteed to get one.
 The request only works at all for calls to ``set_mode()`` with the ``pygame.OPENGL`` or